 What is the Confection “Geppei”?

-Actually, I totally thought that the confection Geppei was a type of Wagashi, because it is almost always lined up with Wagashi confections like Manju and Momoyama.
+I thought that the sweet snack Geppei was a variety of Wagashi because it is almost always lined up with those confections like Manju and Momoyama.

-But I looked up “月餅” on Wikipedia Japan and found my thought was incorrect.
-The article says that the confection Geppei is a type of Chinese confection and was introduced from China to Japan.
+But I looked it up on Wikipedia and found my thought was incorrect.
+The article says that the confection Geppei is of Chinese origin, known as mooncake in English.

-Japanese-Style Geppei are also shaped like a full moon, but most are filled with a sweetened Azuki red bean paste.
-The Japanese Geppei cake is similar to Manju buns in composition and taste, but isn’t fluffy at all.
+Although the Japanese cake is similar to Manju buns in composition and taste, it isn’t fluffy at all.

-Finally, according to the ingredient list, this Yamazaki’s Geppei snack cake is made mainly with sweet red bean paste, wheat flour, egg yolk, sugar, whole egg, lard, sweetened white bean paste, starch syrup, mirin, soy sauce, egg white, and butter.
+the Geppei cake from Yamazaki mainly consists of sweet red bean paste, wheat flour, egg yolk, sugar, whole egg, lard, sweetened white bean paste, starch syrup, mirin, soy sauce, egg white, and butter.